The Pasadenas: Career

 The group scored a UK number five hit, and topped the charts in the Netherlands in 1988 with their initial release, "Tribute (Right On)", which paid homage to soul musicians Diana Ross & the Supremes and Aretha Franklin.
 Their second single "Riding on a Train" would peak at number 13 in the UK singles chart.
 Both singles were taken from their debut album To Whom It May Concern, released in October 1988, an album which would peak at number 3 in the United Kingdom and which would go on to sell more than one million copies.
-In addition to the two top 20 singles, the album included "Enchaned Lady" (a small UK top 40 hit) and a cover version of the Chi-Lites' "Living in the Footsteps of Another Man".
+In addition to the two top 20 singles, the album included "Enchanted Lady" (a small UK top 40 hit) and a cover version of the Chi-Lites' "Living in the Footsteps of Another Man".

 In 1989, the Pasadenas were invited to be part of Band Aid II's version of "Do They Know It's Christmas", alongside Cliff Richard, Jimmy Somerville, Chris Rea and various S/A/W-produced stars.

 In 1990, a slight change of sound brought the UK number 22 hit "Love Thing" (number 13 in the Netherlands) and "Reeling", which just managed to get into the UK top 75 in July 1990.
 Due to the failure of these singles the release of their 1990 album Elevate was pushed back a year and only came out in a number of selected territories in 1991.